futurevoid/Todolist_in_a_QR/README.md

 REQS

-use kivy install.bat install all reqiurements properly
+use kivy install.bat install all requirements properly